top of page

 The Old Parsonage has attracted painters for decades past

-These paintings are by Arthur Robertson who was a late Victorian British watercolour artist and topographical painter active in the 1880s and 1890s.
-He specialised in village and town scenes, domestic and architectural subjects and figures in contemporary dress:
+He was a late Victorian British watercolour artist and topographical painter active in the 1880s and 1890s.
+He specialised in village and town scenes, domestic and architectural subjects and figures in contemporary dress and exhibited intermittently at the Royal Academy in London from 1883 to 1905.

 The Lodge, The Street, Thursley